-Any future forecasts included in the following descriptions are based on the estimates or judgment of the Group as of June 28, 2024.
+Any future forecasts included in the following descriptions are based on the estimates or judgment of the Group as of June 23, 2025.

-- 1. Rapid changes in the global economy and economic climate - (1) Economic factors
+1. Rapid changes in the global economy and economic climate

+(1) Economic factors

 The demand for products and services provided by the Group is strongly affected by the economic conditions in each country or market in which they are offered for sale.
-Although the Group strives to anticipate change in economic climate and demands such as recent inflation/market fluctuation precisely and to take necessary measures in the major markets like as Japan, China, North America and Europe, in case of greater-than-anticipated downturn such as global economic crisis, a pandemic and increasingly complex geopolitical risk, it could have a significant effect on the Group's financial position and business performance.
+The Group strives to anticipate change in economic climate and demands such as tariff, inflation and market fluctuation as precisely as possible and to take necessary measures in the major markets like as Japan, China, North America and Europe.
+However, it is difficult to foresee the future course of the U.S. administration's tariff policy as the situation could change, and in case of greater-than-anticipated downturn such as global economic crisis, a pandemic and increasingly complex geopolitical risk, it could have a significant effect on the Group's financial position and business performance.